ahmed12gh/notes/MD/1 year/anatomy/HSF/Introduction.md

 	- comparetive embryology : used to obtain information to fill in the gaps  by observations of lower forms
 - comparetive anatomy : observation of the adult forms of human ancestry-النسب
 - applied anatomy : applicaiton of facts to direct patholoical conditions
 - suface anatomy : on or immediately under the surface of the body

+*Both Compertive anatomy and embryology are used mostly in research*.

 # The Human Body systems  :
 There are 11 Systems in the body and if the Reproductive system is considered as Male and Female Reproductive systems separately so there are 12 systems